AlexCC93/ROS2course/docs/source/Installation and software setup.rst

 .. image:: images/dockerImageExecution.png
    :alt: Docker image executed.

+Notice that after the execution of the command, a Linux shell prompt is displayed containing the user logged into the session and the Docker container ID.

-And in the Docker desktop application, in the containers section, see that a container was generated with a random name.
+And in the Docker desktop application, in the containers section, see that a container is generated with a random name.

 .. image:: images/DockerContainerGenerated.png
    :alt: Docker container generated.

-Now, in the docker container's terminal inspect the Ubuntu version.
+Now, in the Docker container's terminal inspect the Ubuntu version.
 Execute:

 .. code-block:: console